frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 * p given {test, control} was equal to 0.10545
 * p given {control, control} was equal to 0.02414

-The resulting p-value is 1, which indicates that someone amongst the test group is indeed likely to generate more revenue. (far-right outlier)
+The resulting p-value is 1, which indicates that someone amongst the test group is indeed likely to generate more revenue (since it is a far-right outlier).